xu-yuan1/openvino-docs/pages/documentation/opencv-graph-api/face-beautification-algorithm.rst

 	cv::GStreamingCompiled stream = pipeline.compileStreaming(cv::compile_args(kernels, networks));

-More on this in "Face Analytics Pipeline" (:ref:`Configuring the pipeline <doxid-openvino_docs_gapi_gapi_face_analytics_pipeline_1gapi_ifd_configuration>` section).
+More on this in "Face Analytics Pipeline" (:ref:`Configuring the pipeline <media_graphapi__face_analytics_pipeline__configuration>` section).

 Running the streaming pipeline
 ------------------------------

 In order to run the G-API streaming pipeline, all we need is to specify the input video source, call ``cv::GStreamingCompiled::start()``, and then fetch the pipeline processing results:

 .. ref-code-block:: cpp